 OCtech operates on the semester system.
-There are two semesters, fall and spring, and a summer session.
+There are three semesters, fall and spring, as well as a summer session.
 The time required for a student to complete a curriculum of study will depend on various factors including the number of courses and semester hours taken each semester, the sequence of courses taken and the individual student's own plans and aspirations.
 Academic advisors are the students' initial contact for planning their academic programs.